 There are many small projects that you can dip your feet in when it comes to voice acting.
 As far as remote opportunities go, it will usually be more independent projects.
-Fiverr works here too, but it is a better idea to look around voice over forums and find a few job boards that stay active.
+Fiverr works here too, but it is better to look around voice-over forums and find a few job boards that stay active.

 6. Dog Walking

 Apps like Wag! have made dog walking a much easier gig to start.
 All you have to do is make a profile, perform a couple of verification steps, and then you can look for jobs!
 If you love dogs, but maybe can’t own one in your dorm or apartment, this is perfect for you.

 7. Pet Sitting